ccasares/grovepi-iotcs/README.md

 1. Get a microSD card (at least 4GB)
 2. Download Raspbian for Robots image from [here](http://www.dexterindustries.com/howto/install-raspbian-for-robots-image-on-an-sd-card/).
 This page also contains detailed instructions about how to write the image to your microSD card.
 3. Plug your GrovePi+ board in your RPi3.
 Make sure you do it properly.
 Have a look to the following picture: __**TODO**__
-4. The Raspian for Robots image already includes a nodejs.
+4. Start your RPi3 and log in.
+The Raspian for Robots image already includes a nodejs.
 Unfortunately it's an old one and it's better to install a newer versions
     1. Download the latest version of NodeJS from [here](https://nodejs.org/en/download/current/).
 Make sure you download the **ARMv6** platform.
     2. Uninstall the previous NodeJS and install (unzip) the new one.
 I installed it in `$HOME/nodejs` folder.
-    3. Remove any existing `node` `npm` existing soft links in `/usr/local/bin` folder.
+    3. Remove any existing `node` and `npm` existing soft links in `/usr/local/bin` folder.
     4. Create soft links for both `node` and `npm` in `/usr/local/bin` folder, pointing to your NodeJS installation.
-    ```
+    ```bash
     $ cd /usr/local/bin
     $ sudo ln -s $HOME/nodejs/bin/node .
     $ sudo ln -s $HOME/nodejs/bin/npm .
     ```
     5. Install `node-forge` package, globally
-    ```
+    ```bash
     $ sudo npm install -g node-forge
     ```
     6. Update your environment to include `NODE_PATH=$HOME/nodejs/lib/node_modules` environment variable
-    ```
+    ```bash
     $ cd $HOME
     $ vi .profile
     (add export NODE_PATH=$HOME/nodejs/lib/node_modules line at the end)
     $ . ./.profile
     ```

-5. Start your RPi3 and log in.
-The image includes libraries and samples for many GrovePi sensors and programming languages.
+5. The Raspian for Robots image includes libraries and samples for many GrovePi sensors and programming languages.
 You can find those in your Desktop folder
     ```bash
     pi@raspberrypi3:~/Desktop/GrovePi $ ls -l
     total 136